PHILADELPHIA REFLECTIONS

 And then his book won a Pulitzer Prize, Richard Rodgers and Oscar Hammerstein made it into a Broadway musical hit, then a movie emerged.
 The simple Quaker life was then struck by the Tsunami of Broadway, Hollywood, show biz and enormous unexpected wealth.
 Just to imagine this simple Bucks County schoolteacher in the same room with Josh Logan the play doctor is to see the immovable object being tested by the irresistible force.
 Michener retreated into an impregnable fortress of work.
 He produced forty books, traveled incessantly, ran for Congress unsuccessfully, and was a member of many national commissions on a remarkably diverse range of topics.
 Although he lived his life in a simple Doylestown tract house, he gave away more than $100 million to various charities and educational institutions.

-And then, in his 91st year, he was on continuous renal dialysis.
+In his 91st year, he was on chronic renal dialysis.
 He finally told the doctors to turn it off.